Nonviolent Communication Online Resources

 NVC Parenting Facebook group: www.facebook.com/groups/NVCparents/ – For discussion about how to apply NVC with children – practical support and strategies.

-NVC UK Facebook group: www.facebook.com/groups/18166919895 – advertising NVC UK courses and events.
+NVC UK Facebook group: www.facebook.com/groups/18166919895 – advertising NVC UK trainings, practice groups and summer camps.

 NVC London Facebook group: www.facebook.com/groups/502984243229456/ – The emerging main forum for NVC people in London to network socially.

-Feelings and needs lists
+Feelings and Needs Inventory

 NVC Resources for Parents and Schools

-The Compassionate Classroom: The Compassionate Classroom
+Schools Resource Book: The Compassionate Classroom

 This resource book makes a case for putting relationships at the core of classroom concern.
 The authors suggest ways teachers can do this and focus on activities for cultivating Nonviolent Communication skills and consciousness.
 Activities and information for teachers and for students are included.